amadotejada/self-portal/README.md

 ## Chef Requirements:
 * [Chef](https://github.com/chef/chef) server and cookbooks needs to be pre-configured before using Self Portal.
+* Cookbooks need to exists on Chef and scoped to the endpoints
 * [pyinstaller](https://pypi.org/project/pyinstaller/) to build executables

 ## Self Portal Requirements: